Photo of Martin Dittus

 Hallo.
 I am Martin Dittus.

-Together with my coauthor Mark Graham I am currently finishing a book for Pluto Press, and contributing to an upcoming report by Whose Knowledge on the state of the internet's languages, collecting evidence that the global majority is underserved by today's internet platforms.
+Previously I was a digital geographer and data scientist at the Oxford Internet Institute, where I researched the information geographies of Wikipedia, Google Maps, and other large online knowledge platforms.
+Together with my coauthor Mark Graham I wrote the book "Geographies of Digital Exclusion: Data and Inequality" for Pluto Press, and contributed to the State of the Internet's Languages Report by Whose Knowledge, collecting evidence that the global majority is underserved by today's internet platforms.
 In earlier work I produced analyses of the economic geography of darknet marketplaces.

-I am a trustee for Local Welcome, a U.K. charity that offers opportunities for social encounter for refugees and other marginalised groups in society.
-I have previously been a software developer and project manager at Last.fm, a director and trustee of the London Hackspace, an organiser for Hack the Barbican and the Electromagnetic Field camping festival, a cat herder for Air Quality Egg contributors, and more.
-My data visualisations have been featured in Infosthetics [1][2], Visual Complexity [3][4], FlowingData [5], in print magazine De:Bug [6], Manuel Lima’s Visual Complexity book [7], the German-language Visual Simplexity book [8], and elsewhere.
+I have previously been a software developer and project manager at Last.fm, a trustee for U.K. charity Local Welcome, a director and trustee of the London Hackspace, an organiser for Hack the Barbican and the Electromagnetic Field camping festival, a cat herder for Air Quality Egg contributors, and more.

 Past work